raypereda/qnum/README.md

 # qnum
-quotes numbers are easily quotable numbers that have 1 or 2 significant plus digits short scale words like million
+qnums are easily quotable numbers that have 1 or 2 significant digits plus short scale words like thousand or million.